 Our picks of the best serviced apartments in Siem Reap.

 Chateau d’Angkor La Residence

 Still, the suites are generously sized, as you’d expect from a building that used to offer long-term apartments, with the one-bedroom suites at a spacious 82 m² and the two-bedroom suites a large 128 m², with spacious bedrooms, and separate dining and living areas decorated with artwork, artefacts, and potted plants.

-If you’re considering renting an apartment in Siem Reap for a holiday or short term stay and prefer holiday rentals or vacation rentals to serviced apartments, or are a fan of Airbnb, then you need to take your time, do your research, and scrutinise the property listing closely.
+If you’re considering renting an apartment in Siem Reap for a holiday or short term stay and prefer holiday rentals or vacation rentals to serviced apartments, then you need to take your time, do your research, and scrutinise the property listing closely.

-I did a search on a handful of sites, including our partner accommodation booking site, booking.com and found that many of the apartments listed were hotel rooms and don’t have the amenities of serviced apartments, such as kitchens and washing machines, nor even have separate bedrooms and living areas.
+I did a search on a handful of sites, including our partner accommodation booking site, booking.com, as well as Airbnb, Flipkey etc and found that many of the apartments listed were actually hotel rooms and didn’t even have the amenities of serviced apartments, such as kitchens and washing machines, nor even have separate bedrooms and living areas.